 Linking is still a vital part of displaying your websites’ authority.
 Therefore, you should focus on finding quality links to your website.
 If those links break, it is your responsibility to fix them.

-Keeping your website SEO in tiptop shape is something that requires continual refining.
+Keeping your website design and SEO in tiptop shape is something that requires continual refining.
 By doing a little spring cleaning now, you can prevent more extensive work in the future.

 The key is to continually monitor your results and update your content to ensure it fits in with Google search standards.